 — Don’t have an Office 365 / Azure AD account?
 Sign up for a free Office 365 trial here —

 For best experience, I would advice to install and use Google Chrome.

 - Go to the browser, and navigate to the following URL:

-https://usnconeboxax1aos.cloud.onebox.dynamics.com/(this URL points to the local loopback website in IIS, running in your VM)
+This URL loops back to the AOS running in IIS, within in your VM.

 - The Dynamics 365 client should appear.
 Depending on your hardware and VM setup, first login could take a few seconds – minutes.

 Keep in mind, D365fo will only be accessible within your VM by default.

 To expose the D365fo client to your LAN or Internet, check out my other tutorial.